-V. EFFECTIVE DATE AND APPROVAL
+XVII.
+EFFECTIVE DATE AND APPROVAL

 The policies herein are effective upon publication.
 This Administrative Policy shall be reviewed and revised, if necessary, annually and to become effective at the beginning of the University’s fiscal year, unless otherwise noted.

-Senior Vice President
+Provost and Executive Vice President

-Date approved: May 3, 2004
+Approved: May 3, 2004

-Date revised: October 31, 2011
+Revised: October 31, 2011

 Revised: May 18, 2021